Choi-SeokHeum/sample/clusterREADME.md

       $ ./cluster-hmi-application

 #### Build on Target Board Environment
-If you build the cluster-hmi-application on RaspberryPi, prepare one terminal window and navigate to the `deploy/arm` directory.
+If you build the cluster-hmi-application on target board environment, prepare one terminal window and navigate to the `deploy/arm` directory.

       $ cd deploy/arm

-Run cluster-hmi-application on target board:
+Copy cluster-hmi-application to target board and run:

       $ ./cluster-hmi-application